Migrants dropped off in New Mexico; city asks for donations

 The statement said needed items included utensils, napkins, paper plates, sanitary napkins, shampoo, clothing, towels, blankets, canned food, bottled water, foam padding for bedding and stuffed toys.

-The Border Patrol announced Thursday it would release migrants in southern New Mexico and in El Paso, Texas, pending their future court hearings Immigration and Customs “capacity issues.”
+The Border Patrol announced Thursday it would release migrants in southern New Mexico and in El Paso, Texas, pending their future court hearings because of Immigration and Customs “capacity issues.”

-In another development, the state Department of Health in Santa Fe on Saturday appealed for health care professionals to join a state-run volunteer registry involved “in the humanitarian mission by providing medical screening support services to migrants in New Mexico. “
+In another development, the state Department of Health in Santa Fe on Saturday appealed for health care professionals such as pediatricians, nurses and EMTs to join a state-run volunteer registry involved “in the humanitarian mission by providing medical screening support services to migrants in New Mexico.”

-The department’s statement Saturday saying New Mexico Medical Reserve Corps needs volunteers didn’t specifically mention the Border Patrol’s dropoffs of migrants Friday and Saturday in Las Cruces, and a department spokesman didn’t respond to query from The Associated Press.
+Bobbie MacKenzie, volunteer coordinator for the New Mexico Medical Reserve Corps , said the appeal made Saturday was aimed at augmenting the current ranks of volunteers so they don’t get burned out.

+“We need more.
+This is going to be an ongoing event,” MacKenzie told The Associated Press in a telephone interview.
+“We’re trying to not to inundate and overwhelm the volunteers.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.